LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Analysis:

 #### Generation is the bottleneck:
 As expected, generation accounts for the biggest piece of the wall clock coming in at 82%.
-From there, the other major numbers are backward at ~11.5% and  forward ~5% (backward is ~2.3x forward, more than the expected ~2×).
+From there, the other major numbers are backward at ~11.5% and  forward ~5% (backward is ~2.3x forward, more than the expected textbook ~2×).
 All other phases are negligible in the calculation and make up < 2% altogether.

 #### Variance of the wall clock:
-Generator's standard deviation is also quite high compared to the rest, which hints at the straggler problem.
-The more interesting aspect is that the variance in total wall clock is only 71% explained by the variance of the generated phase, with the next factor being the covariance remainder at 27% instead of an individual phase.
-This is likely explained by the fact that most of the phases move together, i.e that a longer generation takes longer forward/backward pass instead of all them being independent.
+Generation's standard deviation is also quite high compared to the rest, which hints at the straggler problem.
+The more interesting aspect is that the variance in total wall clock is only 71% explained by the variance of the generation phase, with the next factor being the covariance remainder at 27% instead of an individual phase.
+This is likely explained by the fact that most of the phases move together, i.e that a longer generation leads to a longer forward/backward pass instead of all them being independent.

 #### Checks:
 Furthermore, our checks for check/timing_residual_frac and check/logprob_identity are also functioning, with logprob_identity showing a concerning drop at the end (addressed below).
-Residual timing during the steady state (steps 50-100) is <.05%.
+Residual timing during the steady state (steps 50-100) is <0.05%.

 ### Why is the log ratio falling off after step 80?
 How did you debug or fix this?